 Easy to Recharge

 In a conventional automobile, you need to take your car to a filling station to get it refueled.
-In case of an EV, you can recharge it at your home too.
+In the case of an EV, you can recharge it at your home too.
 Just by using a standard 220v socket an EV can be charged easily.
-It generally requires 6-8 hours to fully recharge a car battery, however in fast charging mode, more than 50% can be recharged within an hour.
+It generally requires 6-8 hours to fully recharge a car battery, however, in fast charging mode, more than 50% can be recharged within an hour.

 Depending on the usage, you won’t normally need to recharge it every day.
-Let’s assume if an EV has a driving range of 280km, you can easily run your car for a couple of days without the need to recharge.
+Let’s assume that an EV has a driving range of 280km, you can easily run your car for a couple of days without the need to recharge.

 Zero Emissions